awslabs/aws-lambda-dart-runtime/README.md

 ## Features

 - Performance `< 50ms` on invocation and `< 50MB` memory consumption.
-- No need to ship the Dart Runtime
+- No need to ship the Dart runtime standalone
 - Supports custom typed events
 - Supports multiple handlers
 - Supports to write typed events